 The Stamps School offers generous financial support to graduate students, in addition to teaching and research assistantships, stipends, and discretionary funds.

 Stamps MDes Program Funding

 Awards range from stipends and discretionary funds that offset studio expenses to teaching/research assistantships and full tuition waivers.
-Summer fieldwork and international projects are fully funded.
+Summer fieldwork projects are fully funded.
 We also offer numerous teaching, staff, and research assistantships that provide valuable professional experience as well as post-graduate support to expedite your transition from the academic environment to professional practice.